mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/objective_c.md

 ## The `UITextField` delegate

-You will need to conform to the `UITextFieldDelegate` to know when the user has finished typing to move the input field to its original position:
+You will need to conform to the `UITextFieldDelegate` to know when the user has finished typing to move the input field to its original position.

 ```objective_c
 @interface ChatViewController () <NXMClientDelegate>